Economic history of Greece and the Greek world: Athens

 Athens emerged as the dominant economic power in Greece around the late 6th century BCE, this was further bolstered by the finding of several veins of silver in the neighbouring mountains which further added to their wealth.
 They facilitated an efficient trading system with other Greek city states.
 Again, pots and other forms of cooking utensils seem to have been the most quantitatively traded product (over 80,000 amphorae and other such things have been recovered from around Athens in archaeological digs).
 Marble and bronze artwork also seems to have been traded (though it was largely a luxury product, and this trade only really exploded after the rise of the Roman Republic, as Greek Art exerted a massive influence on Roman Culture on all levels).
 Athens began to import grain due to poor soil conditions however.

 The agricultural conditions which caused Athens to import grain began to create political turmoil around 600 BCE It is believed that tenant farmers were paying rent equivalent to a sixth of their production, hence they were known as "sixth-parters."
 Those who could not pay their rent could be sold by the landlord into slavery.
-In 594 Solon (one of the great reformers of Athens) would order the cancellation of debt and the freeing of those sold into slavery, a proclamation known as the "Seisactheia."
+In 594 Solon (one of the great reformers of Athens) would order the cancellation of debt and the freeing of those sold into slavery, a proclamation known as the "Seisachtheia."
 While Solon's proclamation was a bold move, it could not really solve the problem of meager agricultural output and competition between workers for jobs.
 Debt and slavery, while problems in themselves, were also symptomatic of underlying agricultural problems.

 From an economic perspective, poor soil was only one problem Athens had to deal with.
 There are indications that unemployment was a substantial and on-going problem for much of Athens' history.
 Solon's reforms encouraged economic diversity and trade.
 If more people began to leave agriculture, there are indications that Athens had problems keeping them employed.
 Even if they found work, there are indications that many were not fully benefiting from Athens' economy.